Sirius-social/sirius-sdk-python/how-tos/anon_credentials/README.rst

         cred_def_fetched = await dkms.fetch_cred_defs(tag='TAG', schema_id=schema_.id)

 3. **Sirius SDK** combine Object-Oriented (OOP) developing and Procedure-Oriented developing (POP) style.
-POP is powerful for communication part of use-cases algorithms where muck of acting entities, OOP is powerful for manipulating objects with passive nature: storages, entities, etc.
+POP is powerful for communication part of use-cases algorithms with much of entities that have active nature, OOP is powerful for manipulating objects with passive nature: storages, entities, etc.
    Developer may combine them both to reach MAX productivity and rationality.